Skip to content

 Variant Description

-null_language_pointer Language function returned null pointer for '{0}'
+null_language_pointer The tree-sitter language function returned a null pointer for the given language name.